Continual Learning of Natural Language Processing Tasks: A Survey: Details of Systems for CF Prevention

-\textbf{(1).
-Regularizing the loss based on parameter importance.} The most popular and established regularization-CF based method in this sub-category is EWC~\cite{Kirkpatrick2017overcoming} in CV.
-EWC uses the gradient of previous tasks as the importance of parameters for the previous tasks, denoted as $F^{\mathcal{T}}_k$ {(i.e., fisher information matrix, where $k$ is the index of parameters). } $F^{\mathcal{T}}_k$ is then multiplied with the difference between the old parameters and new parameters. {The resulting regularization term is added to the loss to penalize the changes made to important parameters.} Several CL systems in NLP are derived from EWC or leverage the idea to penalize changes to important parameters.
-We group these systems according to their CL settings.
+EWC~\cite{Kirkpatrick2017overcoming} uses the gradient of previous tasks as the importance of parameters for the previous tasks, denoted as $F^{\mathcal{T}}_k$ (i.e., fisher information matrix, where $k$ is the index of parameters). $F^{\mathcal{T}}_k$ is then multiplied with the difference between the old parameters and new parameters. {The resulting regularization term is added to the loss to penalize the changes made to important parameters.} Several CL systems in NLP are derived from EWC or leverage the idea to penalize changes to important parameters.

-\textbf{DILw.}~RMR-DSE \cite{li-etal-2022-overcoming} applies EWC to seq2seq modeling.
+\textbf{DIL (w/o ID)}. ``w/o ID'' means without task-ID.~RMR-DSE \cite{li-etal-2022-overcoming} applies EWC to seq2seq modeling.
 It converts $F^{\mathcal{T}}_k$ to tunable hyper-parameters so that no additional backward pass is needed after training each task.
 AEWC~\cite{DBLP:journals/corr/abs-1712-09943} employs an improved EWC algorithm~\cite{zenke2017continual}, where the importance can be computed in an online manner.
 The main idea is to replace the fisher matrix with an importance estimator so that the additional re-training and point-estimation can be removed.

-\textbf{TILw. }SRC~\cite{DBLP:conf/naacl/LiuUS19} continually updates the sentence encoder with regularization.
+\textbf{CIL.} SRC~\cite{DBLP:conf/naacl/LiuUS19} continually updates the sentence encoder with regularization.
 The penalty is computed via matrix conceptors which capture the corpus-specific features of each corpus.

-{Note that updating a pre-trained LM in CL will inevitably result in forgetting of some knowledge in the LM in this sub-category.
-This is because the data used in the pre-training process is not accessible to end-users of the LM.
-Then parameter importance is not compute-able by end-users in order to protect the important LM parameters. }

-\textbf{(2).
-Regularizing the loss based on distillation.} This sub-category distills the knowledge from a previous model (trained on a previous task) to the model being trained on the new data.
-A copy of the previous model needs to be stored.
-The first distillation based CL method is LwF~\cite{Li2016LwF} in CV.
-The response of the previous model on the new task data is used as the target for the previous tasks' classifiers.
-In NLP, several systems in the DILw or CIL setting use this approach.